JohnLi-98/Social-Media-App-MERNG-/README.md

 ## Motivation

-This project uses the MERNG stack, which was of interest to me because both the backend and frontend could be with just JavaScript.
-I had not used this stack before and this project allowed to learn more about it.
+This project uses the MERNG stack, which was of interest to me because both the backend and frontend could be done with just the JavaScript language.
+I had not used this stack before and was unfamiliar with it but this project allowed me to learn more about it.

 ## Technologies/Frameworks Used